yakimka/picodi/README.md

 ### Resolving async dependencies in sync functions

-If you try to resolve async dependencies in sync functions, you may get not what you expect.
+Attempting to resolve async dependencies in sync functions may not work as expected, resulting in unexpected behaviors like receiving a coroutine object instead of the actual value.

 ```python
 async def get_db_port() -> int: